Leolima32/ef-core-generic-repository-abstraction/README.md

 In order to configure in your project follow this steps

-Create your model objects and make them herd from BaseModel class
+Create your model class inheriting from BaseModel
 ```
   public class Product : BaseModel
   {